p1r473/lite-apps/CONTRIBUTING.md

 # Step by Step

-1. Run the Scaffolder for the site `https://example.com/` with title `Example`.
-To include spaces in the title of the app, type an underscore instead of a space.
+1. Run the Scaffolder for the site `https://example.com/` with name `Example`.
+To include spaces in the name of the app, type an underscore instead of a space.
 E.g. `New_York_Times` instead of `New York Times`.

     ```
-    ./gradlew run -Pargs="--url https://example.com/ --title Example"
+    ./gradlew run -Pargs="--url https://example.com --name Example"
     ```

 1. Manually inspect the generated `manifest.json`, modify any fields as required.
 [See the full syntax](README.md).